Target Corporation (TGT) Shareholder Notice: Robbins LLP Reminds Investors of Class Action Against Target Corporation

-SAN DIEGO, April 03, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Target Corporation TGT common stock between August 18, 2021 and May 17, 2022, for violations of the Securities Exchange Act of 1934.
+/EIN News/ -- SAN DIEGO, April 03, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Target Corporation (NYSE: TGT) common stock between August 18, 2021 and May 17, 2022, for violations of the Securities Exchange Act of 1934.
 Target is a major retailer of five "core" product categories – apparel, food and beverage, essentials and beauty, home, and hardlines.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Target.
 Shareholders who want to act as lead plaintiff for the class must file their papers by May 30, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.